+Are you in search of the best wedding venues in Edmonton?
 When you think of unique places to get married, it’s easy to wander to far-off destinations—a white sand beach, a romantic European castle or even a rustic mountain lodge—but often reality pulls you back from reverie.
 An exotic location may not fit in your budget, or maybe travel just isn’t possible for some guests whom you could never imagine your big day without.
 Fortunately, we have some one-of-a-kind venues for whatever size and style of wedding you’re planning right within our city limits.
-From vintage to brand new, these event spaces are sure to make your dreams come true.
+From regal to modern, these event spaces are sure to make your dreams come true.

 One of the newest additions to Edmonton’s skyline will also be home to the city’s largest event space when it opens this March.
 The modern luxury hotel in the heart of downtown will boast a 10,500 square foot ballroom to accommodate over 1,000 guests.
 Surely such a grand room deserves a name to match, and who better to name it after than The Great One, Wayne Gretzky?
 In fact, all of the meeting rooms are named after legendary Oilers (except Rod Phillips, legendary sports broadcaster) and the hotel is directly connected to Rogers Place.
 Die-hard fans can party like it’s 1988 while the hotel’s certified wedding planners and culinary team take care of the fine details and dining.